 For anyone considering a design with a Koala, just remember that a Koala is not really a bear but actually a member of the marsupials.
 Finally, there are "teddy bear" tattoos which symbolizes "cute" I think.

-You have read this article bear tattoo with the title bear tattoo.
-You can bookmark this page URL https://araucari.blogspot.com/2012/07/bear-tattoo.html.
+with the title bear tattoo.
+You can bookmark this page URL http://araucari.blogspot.com/2012/07/bear-tattoo.html.
 Thanks!